-4. Amir - now with a beard and glasses - is in his early 30's as he presses his ear up against the pregnant belly of his wife while she lies supine on the bed.
-The loud music has been replaced with dead silence as he looks into the camera with excited anticipation and whispers:
+Amir - now with a beard and glasses - is in his early 30's as he presses his ear up against the pregnant belly of his wife while she lies supine on the bed.
+The loud music has been replaced with dead silence as he looks into the camera with excited anticipation.

-Have
+Amir: Have

-5. It's dawn as Amir - with tired eyes and the first signs of greys coming through - stands over a changing table next to a crib in the distance, removing his BABY's diaper.
+It's dawn as Amir - with tired eyes and the first signs of greys coming through - stands over a changing table next to a crib and removes his BABY's diaper.
 Both of them are illuminated by tea lights scattered about the room.
-He wraps up the diaper in a disposable bag then tosses it towards the bin...but misses, throwing his head back.
+He wraps up the diaper in a disposable bag and tosses it towards the bin...but misses, throwing his head back.
 ANOTHER KID, the same age as Amir was in the first shot, runs into the room and kisses him for no reason at all.
-He sighs as he looks to the camera and says:
+He sighs, looks to the camera, and says:

-Kids
+Amir: Kids